joelachance/react-webpack-cli/README.md

 Feel free to add to this list if you see other features that would be helpful.
 Some improvements I'd like to make:

 * adding additional flags for --help, and for additional components, including component name parameters.

+Thanks for installing!
+Find this project on github: [React-Webpack-CLI Github](https://github.com/fiveinfinity/react-webpack-cli)